mku11/Salmon-AES-CTR/README.md

 ### Nuget

+To integrate the Salmon libraries to your Visual Studio project:
 Download the Nuget packages from [Salmon nuget repo](https://github.com/mku11/Repo/tree/main/nuget/releases)
 Within Visual Studio go to Tools / Optons / Nuget Package Manager / Package Sources
 Create a new source with a name like "Salmon Repo" and add the local dir that has the downloaded packages.